dictu-lang/Dictu/docs/docs/env.md

 ### Env.get(string)

 Get an environment variable.
-If the ENV var does not exist nil is returned and sets errno accordingly, other wise a string value is returned.
+If the ENV var does not exist nil is returned and sets errno accordingly, otherwise a string value is returned.

 ```js
 Env.get("bad key!"); // nil